Wednesday, July 31, 2024

 Monday, July 1, 2024

-Hive 6 July tutorial - Old Missouri
+Hive 6 - July tutorial - Old Missouri block

 For my July block, I wanted to remake an antique block called Old Missouri.
 I originally found this pattern in my box of saved patterns from the Kansas City Star.
 I grew up in Missouri, and I still live here.
 I have a great love for my state.
 I want to make a red white and blue quilt.